 Now that we have all the information we need, we can fill in the gaps in our system and start approaching the linking targets.

 With the list of keywords and URLs from your site, we need to find sites that can link to yours.
+(An interesting tool to work with when doing keyword research is Google Keyword Planner.)

 Now is the time to use operators to search Google for those targets.
 Operators are the second keyword added at the end of the original keyword, for example: